-Dogs often eat the strangest of things!
+Dogs often eat the strangest of things.
 As a pet parent, you’ve probably learned that no item is off-limits to creative canines.
 Believe it or not, Vaseline is a common item ingested by dogs.
 It’s often consumed accidentally when it’s been eaten directly from a container or licked off their human owners unintentionally.

 A dog’s heightened sense of smell often attracts them to off-limits items that we store within our homes.
 Things may also be inadvertently ingested by puppies and adolescent dogs.
-At young ages, canines like to explore their surroundings through chewing, sometimes confuse inedible items for toys or food.
+At young ages, canines like to explore their surroundings through chewing, and sometimes confusing inedible items for toys or food.
 Some dogs make eating inedible items a regular habit and this may indicate a behavioral or underlying medical condition.

 It can be very worrying when your canine companion eats something that they shouldn’t.
 Many items that are contained within our homes, such as foods like grapes, macadamia nuts, and chocolate in large quantities are toxic to dogs if ingested.
 These cases require veterinary attention immediately.